 In order to apply students must hold a bachelor's degree, preferably in business, and submit a college transcript, standardized test scores, letter of recommendation and a personal essay.
 Most programs take at least two years to complete.

 Master's Degree in Sales

-Coursework in these programs is often a combination of didactic learning and hands-on learning.
+Coursework in these programs is often a combination of lectures and hands-on learning.
 Students commonly participate in sales role-play, collaborative marketing projects and simulations.
-The following are examples of class topics that might appear in the curriculum:
+Example courses include:

 - Consumer behavior and psychology

 The U.S. Bureau of Labor Statistics (BLS) predicted employment for sales managers to grow 5% between 2014 and 2024, which is about as fast as average for all occupations (www.bls.gov).
 The median annual salary for sales managers was $113,860 in May 2015, according to the BLS.